 The preceding lists are not all-inclusive.
 As stated on page 1, teachers who are licensed under the provisions of the School Code and are employed in positions requiring licensure are members of TRS.
-Contact ISBE at compliance@isbe.net with any questions regarding licensure requirements.
+Contact ISBE at trscompliance@isbe.net with any questions regarding licensure requirements.
+Provide ISBE with a copy of the job description/duties and a completed ISBE Form 83-13.